South Africa works toward a national ECE data system while adapting to COVID-19

 Early Year Index and Baseline Assessment: The DBE partnered with Innovation Edge and First National Bank, and USAID’s Together for Early Childhood Evidence on developing an Early Years Index to monitor trends over time in the proportion of young children who are on track for age in key areas of development.
 This project will help inform the indicators for the DBE’s annual performance plans and ensure that more children receive the care and services they need to help keep them on track.
 Given the lack of a master list of ECD programs, DBE sampled 540 programs that are relatively nationally representative.
 The intention is to conduct a baseline assessment of program aspects such as infrastructure, practitioner training and remuneration, expenditure, income, and registration requirements.
 The baseline assessment will also include a lesson observation in each program and attempt to construct a ‘quality’ measure based on the instructional practices in the ECD program.
 Finally, the project will assess six learners per program using the ELOM assessment.
 DBE began the baseline assessment component in March 2020 and managed to collect information on 127 programs before lockdown.
 Data collection is planned to resume once lockdown ends.

 Though we are in unprecedented times that require constant flexibility and innovation, we still seek to improve our measurement and data systems, as we know they are critical to reaching the most marginalized young children with high-quality ECE programs.

-In South Africa, there has been recent momentum and political will for setting up ECE systems.
-Participating in Together for Early Childhood Evidence assisted the Department of Basic Education (DBE), USAID and others in communicating the importance of good data systems to a broader group of stakeholders.
-In 2019, the…
+In South Africa, there has been recent momentum and political will for establishing ECE measurement systems.
+Together for Early Childhood Evidence assisted the Department of Basic Education (DBE), USAID and others in communicating the importance of good data systems to a broader group of stakeholders across South Africa.
+In 2019, the South…